 Basic net income (loss) per share is computed by dividing the net income (loss) for the period by the weighted average number of common shares outstanding during the period.
 Diluted net income (loss) per share is computed by dividing the net income (loss) for the period by the weighted average number of common and potentially dilutive common shares outstanding during the period.
 Potentially dilutive common shares consist of the common shares issuable upon the exercise of stock options and warrants.
 Potentially dilutive common shares are excluded from the calculation if their effect is antidilutive.
-At June 30, 2017, there were options and warrants to purchase 893,603 and 75,000 shares of common stock, respectively, outstanding which could potentially dilute future net income (loss) per share.
+At September 30, 2017, there were options and warrants to purchase 943,603 and 86,250 shares of common stock, respectively, outstanding which could potentially dilute future net income (loss) per share.

-At June 30, 2016, there were options and warrants to purchase 15,425,001 and 25,572,059 shares of common stock, respectively, outstanding which could have potentially diluted future net income (loss) per share.
-At June 30, 2016 the Company also had outstanding convertible debt which was initially convertible into 17,602,800 shares of common stock that could have potentially diluted future net income (loss) per share.
+At September 30, 2016, the Company had outstanding convertible debt which was initially convertible into 2,000,000 shares of common stock that could have potentially diluted future net income (loss) per share.
 The number of shares the convertible debt could be converted into could potentially have increased under certain circumstances related to the market price of the Company's common stock at the time of conversion.
-In connection with the Plan, all of the stock options and warrants were cancelled.
+In connection with the Plan, all of the stock options and warrants outstanding as of the Effective Date were cancelled.